What to Expect at Your Newborn Photo Session

 HOW TO PREPARE:

-• I would follow the general tips in these resources, but a few things to note for newborn sessions specifically:
+• A few things to highlight for newborn sessions specifically:

 • Newborn skin is somewhat translucent, so it’s best if everyone wears more muted colors; bold colors can discolor their skin and this can’t always be fixed with editing.